 Every inch an Edinburgh classic, offering a skilful balance between historic features and contemporary class, it’s little wonder Whighams has been around since 1983.

-Whighams is located just off Charlotte Square, on the site of early 19th century cellars and offering a notable selection of wines, champagnes and real ales, served in authentic and relaxing surroundings.
-This Edinburgh bar is a favourite with the locals.
+It is located on the site of 19th century cellars and offers a notable selection of wines, champagnes and real ales, served in authentic and relaxing surroundings.

 Teuchters Bar